datolya/rustify-your-projects/_includes/article.md

 📝 authored by Sebestyén Gergely

 It’s not immediately obvious why one should spend time on the *perfect* repository setup.
-Especially in Data, it is often cumbersome to sit down with your maths genius analyst colleagues and start explaining virtual environments, the kind of Poetry only software engineers appreciate, why they should give a damn about linting, let alone style formatting and type hints.
+Especially in Data, it is often cumbersome to sit down with your maths genius analyst colleagues, and start explaining virtual environments, the kind of Poetry only software engineers appreciate, why they should give a damn about linting, let alone style formatting and type hints.